 Know & research your target

 The moment you decide to hire a tenant, you develop certain expectations of what your tenant would be like.
 So, start by knowing what you want, and then research the potential tenants available in the area.
 Know the city amenities available nearby, the rent you should charge as per the laws that regulate housing and renting, and so on.
-Putting in time and effort in this step may get you a tenant who will give you the feel of a good neighbour.
+Putting in time and effort in this step may get you a tenant who will give you the feel of a good neighbor.

 Check their credit